top of page

 bg.png.webp

-2021 - All-Ukrainian online career guidance lesson "Choose the profession of your dreams" with the participation of famous Ukrainians such as Yevhen Klopotenko, Zhan Beleniuk and others.
+2021 - All-Ukrainian online career guidance lesson "Choose the profession of your dreams" with the participation of such famous Ukrainians as Yevhen Klopotenko, Zhan Beleniuk and others.
 The lesson was broadcast in all educational institutions of Ukraine, watched by more than 500 thousand students, it became the most popular television lesson.

-March 15, 2023 - All-Ukrainian lesson on career guidance was held - https://padlet.com/kyivhub/2023-ys5939m7mvq8555j
+March 15, 2023 - All-Ukrainian career guidance lesson - https://padlet.com/kyivhub/2023-ys5939m7mvq8555j

 bg.png.webp